Enjoy playing games with a friend or family member sat by your side? This is the list for you.

 You’ll play as one of several character classes, each with their own abilities and skills.
 The Slayer, for example, dual-wields two axes for up-close-and-personal damage.
 And the Witch Hunter can switch between melee weapons and guns for truly varied combat.
-Whichever character you choose though, you’ll have a lot of fun making your way through various environments, killing hordes of enemies as you go.
+Whichever character you choose though, you’ll have a lot of fun in this dungeon crawler, making your way through various environments and killing hordes of enemies.
 And of course, finding plenty of loot.
 Up to four players can play together, making this one of the best couch co-op games on Xbox Series X/S.

 A racing game as one of the best couch co-op games on Xbox Series X/S?
 Yes – hear us out!
 DIRT 5, Codemasters’ latest rally game, brings back the classic split screen mode that many modern racing games have left behind.
 But rather than being a separate mode, DIRT 5 allows you and a friend to play through the entire campaign together in split screen.
 Now that’s a real treat.